-- 5. The Committee has revised the Guiding Principles of Pillar 3 (Paragraph 809).
-This revision is aimed at strengthening the Principle by adding a statement that, in addition to the particular information mentioned in the Pillar 3 tables, banks need to make disclosures that reflect their real risk profile as markets evolve over time.
-In conveying this real risk profile, the Committee also stresses the concept of the banks' responsibility towards market participants.
-Paragraph 809 of the Basel II framework will be changed as follows.
-Changed wording is underlined. - 809.
+- 4. The Committee has strengthened the Guiding Principles of Pillar 3 (Paragraph 809) by adding a statement that, in addition to the particular information mentioned in the Pillar 3 tables, banks need to make disclosures that reflect their real risk profile as markets evolve over time.
+In promoting disclosure of information that conveys a bank's real risk profile, the Committee stresses the concept of banks' responsibility toward market participants.
+Paragraph 809 of the Basel II framework is revised as follows (additional text is underlined): - 809.
 The purpose of Pillar 3 market discipline is to complement the minimum capital requirements (Pillar 1) and the supervisory review process (Pillar 2).
 The Committee aims to encourage market discipline by developing a set of disclosure requirements which will allow market participants to assess key pieces of information on the scope of application, capital, risk exposures, risk assessment processes, and hence the capital adequacy of the institution.
 The Committee believes that such disclosures have particular relevance under the framework, where reliance on internal methodologies gives banks more discretion in assessing capital requirements.
 The Committee emphasises that, beyond disclosure requirements as set forth in Part 4, Section II of this framework, banks are responsible for conveying their actual risk profile to market participants.
-The information banks disclose must be adequate to fulfill this objective. - 6.
-The Committee's proposals in the six areas are summarised below.
+The information banks disclose must be adequate to fulfill this objective. - 5.
+The Committee's revisions in the six areas are summarised below.